PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 	)
 ```
 #### Parameters
 * **query:** *Optional*.
 The selection criteria for the modification.
 The query field employs the same query selectors as used in the `db.collection.find()` method.
-Although the query may match multiple documents, `findAndModify()` will only select one document to modify.
+Although the query may match multiple documents, `findAndModify()` will only select one document to modify
 * **sort:** *Optional*.
-Determines which document the operation modifies if the query selects multiple documents. `findAndModify()` modifies the first document in the sort order specified by this argument.
+Determines which document the operation modifies if the query selects multiple documents. `findAndModify()` modifies the first document in the sort order specified by this argument
 * **update:** Must specify either the remove or the update field.
 Performs an update of the selected document.
-The update field employs the same update operators or field: value specifications to modify the selected document.
+The update field employs the same update operators or field: value specifications to modify the selected document
 * **fields:** *Optional*.
 A subset of fields to return.
-The fields document specifies an inclusion of a field with 1, as in: `fields: { : 1, : 1, … }`.
+The fields document specifies an inclusion of a field with 1, as in: `fields: { : 1, : 1, … }`
 * **remove:** Must specify either the remove or the update field.
 Removes the document specified in the query field.
 Set this to true to remove the selected document.
-The default is false.
+The default is false
 * **upsert:** *Optional*.
 Used in conjunction with the update field.
 When true, `findAndModify()` creates a new document if no document matches the query, or if documents match the query, `findAndModify()` performs an update.
 To avoid multiple upserts, ensure that the query fields are uniquely indexed.
-The default is false.
+The default is false
 * **new:** *Optional*.
 When true, returns the modified document rather than the original.
 The `findAndModify()` method ignores the new option for remove operations.
-The default is false.
+The default is false

 ### Count